uclahs-cds/Ligare/sphinx-docs/source/cookbook/web_applications/create-application-from-scratch/index.rst

 We will create this application from scratch, building each piece necessary for ``Ligare.web`` to function.

+A fully working example of this web API can be found :example:`here <web-api>`.

 .. toctree::
    :maxdepth: 2
    :caption: Contents: